aws-samples/busy-engineers-document-bucket/instructions/docs/tips-and-troubleshooting.md

 Cloud9 has lots of IDE features for you to leverage.
 Here's some links to help you make the most of your Cloud9 experience.
 (Links all open in a new window.)

-* <a href="https://docs.c9.io/docs/navigate" target="_blank">Cloud9 Code Navigation</a>
+* <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/menu-commands.html" target="_blank">Cloud9 Code Navigation</a>
-* <a href="https://docs.c9.io/docs/keybindings" target="_blank">Cloud9 Keybindings Reference</a>
+* <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/settings-keybindings.html" target="_blank">Cloud9 Keybindings</a>
 * <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html" target="_blank">Cloud9 Tutorial</a>

 ### Cryptographic Details

 The Busy Engineer's Document Bucket only scratches the surface of the features offered by AWS KMS.
-To dive deep on how KMS can be useful to your application, check out the <a href="https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf" target="_blank">AWS Key Management Service Cryptographic Details whitepaper</a>, for more information on the details of encryption, decryption, random number generation procedures, and more within KMS.
+To dive deep on how KMS can be useful to your application, check out the <a href="https://docs.aws.amazon.com/kms/latest/cryptographic-details/intro.html" target="_blank">AWS Key Management Service Cryptographic Details Docs</a>, for more information on the details of encryption, decryption, random number generation procedures, and more within KMS.